krestaino/my-dash/README.md

 I'm happy to accept pull requests to this repo that contain bug fixes, code cleanup, refactoring, or general improvements to the existing code base.
 If you want to add new services, I suggest you fork the repo.
 This repo is meant to be a template for you, not a megalithic repo that has components for every service under the sun.

-If you can think of a way to abstract the API and UI components so this repo can be shared, please get in contact with me!
-As I was developing it, I realized I was making a lot of very opinionated decisions regarding how data is rendered, and what data I even wanted.
+If you can think of a way to abstract the API and UI components so these components can be shared, please get in contact with me!
+As I was developing it, I realized I was making a lot of very opinionated decisions regarding how data is rendered, and what data I wanted.
 In an effort to just get this out the door and share it, I decided it would be best if people just forked it.